pnowosie/ifirma-api/examples/README.md

-# Example invoice creation from yaml file
+# Example invoice creation (from yaml file) and other actions

+You need to clone this repo or download [source release](https://github.com/pnowosie/ifirma-api/releases) to your local directory.

 ## Try this

-I assume all actions will be invoke from `sample-invoice` folder.
+I assume all actions will be invoke from this `examples` folder.

 ### 1. Install dependencies into venv
    `make install`